 Well, no. But let’s not talk about the complexity of what It, the entity, is.
 Instead, let’s talk about the real reason why we love It so much: it’s about friendship.

-We consider you inhuman if you don’t see yourself in one of the Losers. three was delighted to find herself in Eddie, who is still the only hypochondriac she’s ever read a book about.
+How could anyone not see themselves in at least one of the Losers? three was delighted to find herself in Eddie, who is still the only hypochondriac she’s ever read a book about.
 It’s not a very romantic mental illness, for writing purposes, but the scenes where It used Eddie’s health anxieties to mess with him resonated like crazy.
 And erm loved shy Ben, who is the sweetest kid and adult ever which makes the tv version of It’s sleazification of the character a little disconcerting.

 So once you’ve gone and seen your greatest flaws and insecurities reflected back at you by one of these kids, they go ahead and smash your heart into a million pieces, as such: